avanishd-3/rl-models/README.md

 These RL models are trained to solve environments from [Gymnasium]([url](https://gymnasium.farama.org/)), which provides standardized environments.

-There are currently 3 models:
+There are currently 4 models:
 1. Double dueling deep Q network trained on lunar lander v-3 from Gymansium
 2. Double dueling deep convolutional Q network for pac man from Gymnasium
 3. A2C model for kung fu master from Gymnasium
+4. PPO model for car racing from Gymnasium

 The first 2 models both use gradient clipping to stabilize the model during training and prevent them from being stuck in a local mimimum.